yogi/fabacademy2016/w7-machining.md

 ## Learnings:

-* Use sufficient screws to hold the stock down in place.
+* Use enough screws to hold the stock down in place.
+Do a separate print first to drill the holes.
+Make sure the holes are away from the cutting toolpath - the bit could get damaged if it hit the screw head.
 * Use a sufficient cut-depth - at least 0.5 mm more than the stock depth.
+* Allowance offset is very useful.
+It lets you retain original dimensions in your drawing and use allowance offset to adjust cutting width.
+Note: It can be positive or negative.
+For interior cuts it should be negative if you want the interior to be larger.
+    You can experiment with large positive and negative numbers and confirm how the toolpath is changing in the toolpath preview, before adjusting the offset back to the width you need.
 * Use tabs.

 ## Original Files: